 When you practice Sutherland’s non-doing biodynamics, it becomes an evolutionary approach.
 Biodynamics requires an embodied contact with the living whole-body breathing tides of primary respiration, which automatically evolves your consciousness.
 If you want to offer biodynamic cranial in the way that Dr. Sutherland taught, you must give up all of the following impediments:

 * Establishing a relational field.

-* Naming what occurs during a session, such as tides.
+* Naming what occurs during a session.

 *Orienting to the nervous system.